oracle-livelabs/database/db-operator-with-cicd/3-deploy-app/applications.md

 ## Task 2: Build and Deploy the applications

-1. To build the front-end and back-end applications, you can simply run the following:
+1. Build the front-end and back-end application by running the following command:

      ```bash
      <copy>